 - Two Weeks Each—same as alternating weeks, except in two-week chunks.

 These are just some of the many child custody orders available in Texas.
 At Warren & Migliaccio, we’re committed to helping you find the one that fits your family best.
 This might mean using one of the tried-and-true custody schedules.
-However, it could also mean starting from scratch and creating a parenting plan that’s uniquely yours.
+However, it could also mean starting from scratch and creating the best parenting plan that’s uniquely yours.

 The Texas Family Code: Child Custody Guidelines